Adapting Agile Ceremonies for AI Coding Agents: Sprint Planning, Standups, and Retros

 1. Code review by a human — Agent-generated code requires the same review standard as human code.
 No exceptions.

 3. CI green — Agents must run verification commands before submitting.
-Codex CLI supports this via AGENTS.md verification sections 5.
+Codex CLI supports this via AGENTS.md verification sections 7 and PostToolUse hooks that run static analysis after every file modification.

 Putting It Together: A Sprint Lifecycle with Agents